 Some players have also mentioned that gluing the nut affects the sound made by the guitar.
 And maybe I can see this being possible with certain types of glue.
 But I can’t imagine it being very noticeable.

 We have explored the reasons for and against gluing the guitar nut in place.
 Let’s now look at the pros and cons of using glue.

 |Makes string changes much easier as you don’t have to worry about the nut falling off.||Makes it more difficult to change the nut if you need to.|

 |Can help prevent the nut from shifting when playing on certain guitars.||Can damage the nut slot on the guitar if the glue is too aggressive.|

 |May prevent any vibration noise on electric guitars with inadequate pressure at the nut.||Some glue might get into the nut slots if too much is used.|

 How To Remove A Guitar Nut That Has Been Glued In Place

 If you have a guitar nut that has been glued in place, and you need to remove it, there are a few things you can do.

-1. Use a heat gun or hair dryer to heat the glue.
+- Use a heat gun or hair dryer on the glue.
 This will make it easier to remove the nut.

 The Best Guitar Nut Glue